EelcoHoogendoorn/geometric_calculus/discrete/article/Discrete_Geometric_Equation.md

 Aside from nonlinearities of this kind, it is of course interesting to consider those nonlinearities that may arise, by coupling the metric variations encoded in the basis blades from which we construct our derivative operators, to the field variables themselves.
 For any field that does admit a grade-1 component, or for which one can be derived through application of the geometric derivative, the simplest form of such nonlinearity is straightforward indeed.
 However, should we seek some polynomial expression of such 1-vectors, we should again be mindful of the fact that raising a vector to some power naively, does not result in an expression of a 1-vector type.

+The mechanisms for making 'space guide matter', seems quite constrained.
+At least within the context of the vector-geometric-equation; modulations of the length of the 1-vectors that form our geometric derivative seem like the only option.

+Which are viable mechanisms for making 'matter guide space' seems like a more open question; and what the most 'minimal coupling' is, capable of generating interesting behavior, or constructing models of the physical world, seems like it has a lot of room for exploration.

+Especially the question of which one of such couplings may find an elegant expression in the discrete setting, seems like very interesting future work.